praton1729/flow_idea_tracker/docs/README.md

 - Press `c` for copy, `e` for edit, `v` for paste, and `q` for exit.
 - Edit will open the idea node in an edit window which will show all parameters in a vim window and ready for edit.
+- Whenever an idea block is added the automatic creation date should be printed and stored.
 - **Need to draw a state machine for this**.

 ## Dir structure of `.flow` dir